 The first yoga class I went to in a public space was at my local gym.
 Nothing fancy.
 No incense or scented candles.
 No special place to put your shoes or your belongings.
 It was simple.
 I think that’s what I liked about it.
-(Three years later I’m all sorts of obsessed with incense though!)
+(Although my views on scented candles and incense have changed a little…)

 Much like doing it at home, every time I left a class I always felt so much better.
 Even if I was shaking and sweating, there was a sense of accomplishment, an unseen challenge was overcome.
 I listened to instruction intently and wanted to work hard – not to get the poses right – but to get that sense of satisfaction of trying (and sometimes failing) to work into a pose that seemed unreachable.
 I always had fun doing it.

 For me, yoga has never been about doing handstands or balance poses in picturesque locations that garner thousands of likes on Instagram (although I do think they look beautiful!).
 Yoga became my mediation.
 It became a place I got to go for an hour and work on something for myself.
 Not for anyone else, but for me.
 The fun poses that I started to develop strength at were just an added bonus.
 Unconsciously, yoga began to shift my mentality that if I was non-judgmental of myself on the mat during class, that I should be the same in life.
 When things started to go wrong, trying not to judge and scold, but to accept the situation and take a few deep breaths to keep going.
 This is something I’ll forever be working on.

 I want you to feel the same way I do about yoga.
 A place you can feel safe and guided.
 To feel like you can achieve something that may seem out of reach – whether that be on or off the mat.